laro/Cilia/2 Standard Lib/2 Array.md

 AKA Map (or Dictionary).
 **`TValue[TKey]`** as short form of `Map<TKey, TValue>` (as [in D](https://dlang.org/spec/hash-map.html)).

-"Make simple things simple",
-having a short syntax for associative arrays so they are easy to use.

 There is no difference between these two forms, but the long form is necessary for other map variants (SortedMap, HashMap, etc.).